GiorgosKarantonis/Adversarial-Attacks-with-Relativistic-AdvGAN/README.md

 # Adversarial-Attacks

 ## Introduction
 Large Datasets and powerful computers have made Neural Networks the go to architecture for AI applications to a point that even people without scientific knowledge can utilize them.
-One highly contributing factor to the rise of Neural Networks is their ability to act as impressively good classifiers, meaning that after proper training a Neural Network is able to classify unseen data points so well that some models manage to achieve better than human accuracy.
+One highly contributing factor to the rise of Neural Networks is their ability to act as impressively good classifiers, meaning that after proper training a Neural Network is able to classify unseen data points so well that some models can beat even human performance.

 ## What are Adversarial Examples and Adversarial Attacks